felisat/federated-learning/README.md

 Simulate Federated Learning on a large number of Clients.

 ## Usage
+First, set environment variable 'TRAINING_DATA' to point to the directory where you want your training data to be stored.
+MNIST, FASHION-MNIST and CIFAR10 will download automatically.

-Configure your Federated Learning environment via the federated_learning.json file:
+Second, configure your desired Federated Learning environment via the federated_learning.json file:

 ### Task
 - "dataset" : choose from ["mnist", "cifar10", "kws", "fashionmnist"]